learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ## Introduction

-In this lab, you'll practice many concepts learned in this section, from adding interactions and polynomials to your model to AIC and BIC!
+In this lab, you'll practice many concepts you have learned so far, from adding interactions and polynomials to your model to AIC and BIC!

 ## Summary

 You will be able to:
-- Build a linear regression model with polynomial features/interactions
+- Build a linear regression model with interactions and polynomial features
-- Perform regularization
 - Use AIC and BIC to select the best value for the regularization parameter

 ## Let's get started!